ishaandindwar/image-classifier-neural-network/README.md

 ## How to Run

 1. Download the dataset from the Google Drive link above.
-2. Upload the dataset to your Google Drive.
+2. Upload the dataset folder to your Google Drive.
-3. Open `image_classifier_Ishaan.ipynb` in Google Colab.
+3. Open image_classifier_Ishaan.ipynb in Google Colab.
-4. Mount Google Drive.
+4. Run the cell that mounts Google Drive.
-5. Update the dataset path if required.
+5. Update the dataset path if necessary.
-6. Run all notebook cells.
+6. Run all notebook cells from top to bottom.
+7. Use the prediction cell to test images from the dataset.

 ## Conclusion